Unity-Technologies/com.unity.probuilder/Documentation~/menu-editors.md

 ## New Bezier Shape

-Use the **Bezier Shape** tool to define a bezier curve around which ProBuilder extrudes a Mesh.
+Use the **Bezier Shape** tool to define a Bezier curve around which ProBuilder extrudes a Mesh.

 > **Warning:** This tool is experimental, meaning that it is still under development, and might reduce ProBuilder's stability.
 Use with caution.